CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Cross-Task Diffusion Evolution

 \section{Cross-Task Diffusion Evolution}

 From a Bayesian perspective, we analyze the forward transfer of diffusion models between two tasks \( \mathcal{T}_i \) and \( \mathcal{T}_j \).
 The visual space distributions of these tasks can be represented as \( p(x_0) \) and \( q(x_0) \), where \( x_0 \) encompasses all visual samples within \( \mathcal{T}_i \) and \( \mathcal{T}_j \).
-The label spaces are expressed as \( p(y) \) and \( q(y) \), with \( y \) representing all labels within \( \mathcal{T}_i \) and \( \mathcal{T}_j \).
-As illustrated in Fig.~\ref{appendix0}, the relationship between these tasks can be visualized through the joint distribution of \( p(x_0, y) \) and \( q(x_0, y) \).
+The prior spaces are expressed as \( p(y) \) and \( q(y) \), with \( y \) representing all labels within \( \mathcal{T}_i \) and \( \mathcal{T}_j \).
+As illustrated in Figure.~\ref{appendix0}, the relationship between these tasks can be visualized through the joint distribution of \( p(x_0, y) \) and \( q(x_0, y) \).
 The task-specific distributions \( p(x_0) \) and \( q(x_0) \) share certain overlapping regions in the visual space, signifying common knowledge that can be transferred between the tasks.
-The key challenge is to leverage these shared regions while accounting for task-specific differences in visual and label spaces.
+The key challenge is to leverage these shared regions while accounting for task-specific differences.

 We divide the training objective into two parts.
 The first part involves using \( \mathcal{T}_j \) data to enable the model to acquire task-specific knowledge pertinent to the target task.
 This is crucial for preventing underfitting on the target task and is referred to as the task-specific knowledge learning process.
 The second part focuses on retaining knowledge from the source task \( \mathcal{T}_i \).
 We refer to this process as the common knowledge consolidation process, aimed at preventing overfitting on the target domain and further strengthening the shared knowledge from the source task.
 This training strategy not only helps the model adapt better to new tasks but also ensures the effective retention of previously learned shared knowledge.
 In addition, based on the assumptions, we can establish the optimization relationship between the source and target tasks: